jreijn/jreijn.github.com/_posts/2015-06-17-migrating_from_apache_to_nginx_proxy_cookie_paths.md

 ---
-title: Migrating From Apache to Nginx: Proxy cookie paths
+title: Migrating From Apache to Nginx and proxying cookie paths
 layout: post
 date: 2015-06-16 23:17
 comments: true